Regenerating Weymouth’s Waterside Economy

 Weymouth Bowl

 Planning permission to demolish the former bowling alley building on this site was achieved in April 2024.
-Contractors are being procured and demolition is likely to start later this year.
+Contractors are being procured and demolition is due to start in Spring 2025.

-Once the building has been demolished, the site will be returned to a temporary car park, until such time as a development partner is appointed to bring forward plans for redevelopment of this site.
+Once the building has been demolished, the site will be returned to a temporary car park, until a development partner is appointed to bring forward plans for redevelopment of this site.

 The Peninsula